 The ULFA (I) reportedly lost a few fighters, including ‘Major’ Jyotirmoy Asom.
 The other cadres, who were hiding in the jungles, were facing a lot of problems because there was acute shortage of food supplies.

-As the ULFA (I) cadres ran helter skelter in the jungles of Myanmar, they totally lost contact with the top leadership of the organization, and especially with the commander-in-chief, Paresh Baruah.
+As the ULFA (I) cadres took refuge in the jungles of Myanmar, they totally lost contact with the top leadership of the organization, and especially with the commander-in-chief, Paresh Baruah.

 The surrendered ULFA (I) cadres told the interrogators that Paresh Baruah was not in Taga when the Myanmar Army launched attack on the training camps in Taga.